redjeacs/shopping-cart/README.md

-# React Project Template
+# Mock Shopping Cart

-This is a Template for a react coding environment using vite.
+This is a react shopping cart project.